itsmartashub/GPThemes/README.md

 ## Main Features

+-   **Custom/full chat and prompt field width**: Adjust the width of chat bubbles and prompt textarea to your preference, including full-width options for an immersive experience.
 -   **Custom fonts**: Personalize your ChatGPT interface with custom fonts, including **font family**, **size**, **line height**, and **letter spacing**.
 -   **Custom theming**: Personalize ChatGPT with **your preferred accent colors** and see a live preview.
 -   **Modern themes**: **Light**, **Dark**, and **Black** (AMOLED) options for a stylish look.